How to Improve Clay Soil in Georgia

 How long does it take to improve clay soil?

-Meaningful improvement takes 1 to 2 years of consistent treatment — annual aeration, pH correction, and organic matter addition.
+Meaningful improvement takes 1 to 2 years of consistent treatment with annual aeration, pH correction, and organic matter addition.
 You will see differences within months, but transforming heavy clay into productive soil is a multi-season process.

 Should I add sand to clay soil?